 Photo by Shayne Gray

-Born in Toronto (Rexdale) Canada, Jackie Leung is a pianist whose repertoire spans the Baroque era through newly composed music, and has strong interests that lie in widening the dimension of western classical music in the 21st century.
+Born in Toronto (Rexdale) Canada, Jackie Leung (full name Jacqueline Ching-Ling Leung) is a pianist whose repertoire spans the Baroque era through newly composed music, and has strong interests that lie in widening the dimension of western classical music in the 21st century.

-In addition to the performance of standard repertoire, she experiments with the fusion of free improvisation in live performance, blurring the lines of musical genres, as well as performances of multiple interdisciplinary directions.
+In addition to standard repertoire, she experiments with the fusion of free improvisation in live performance, blurring the lines of musical genres, as well as performances of multiple interdisciplinary directions.

 She has performed as a soloist and as a collaborator with instrumentalists, singers, dancers and other artists of multiple disciplines.
 In her career, she has had the opportunity to perform in various countries across the world, spanning locations in North America, Europe, Central America and the Middle East.

 Based in Toronto, Canada, she also engages in social change initiatives focused on creating access to music.
-She is currently working towards the final portion of her Doctor of Musical Arts degree in piano performance at the State University of New York, Stony Brook University.
+She has completed a Doctor of Musical Arts degree in piano performance at the State University of New York, Stony Brook University.

-- Doctor of Musical Arts, piano performance candidate (S.U.N.Y Stony Brook University)
+- Doctor of Musical Arts, performance (S.U.N.Y Stony Brook University)

 - Master of Music performance (Schulich School of Music, McGill University)